get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 wget -c
 ```

----
 # Disable Alt Key Menubar On Firefox
 Go to **about:config**
 > `ui.key.menuAccessKeyFocuses` change it to  `false`

-This will disable menubar when you press the alt key
+This will disable menubar when you press the alt key.
-But still showing when you press the `alt + t` or `alt + h`
+But still showing when you press the `alt + t` or `alt + h`.

 > `ui.key.menuAccessKey` change it to `0`

-This will completely disable the menubar shortcut
+This will completely disable the menubar shortcut.
-The regular shortcut still work, like `ctrl + w`, `ctrl + t`
+The regular shortcut still work, like `ctrl + w`, `ctrl + t`.

----

 # Wifi Drivers
 >This works on Realtek Semiconductor Corp.
-802.11n
+802.11n.

 **How to check :**
 `lsusb`